Get started by searching below:

 Evidence of Negligence

-• Medical documents showing injuries or sudden changes in health
+• Medical records showing injuries or sudden health changes

-• Video recordings from security cameras or personal devices
+• Video footage from surveillance cameras or personal devices

 Resident’s Overall Health